Top 5 4th Quarter Trades of NE - GuruFocus.com

-NEW YORK STATE TEACHERS RETIREMENT SYSTEM recently filed their 13F report for the fourth quarter of 2022, which ended on 2022-12-31.
+NEW YORK STATE COMMON RETIREMENT FUND recently filed their 13F report for the fourth quarter of 2022, which ended on 2022-12-31.

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-The New York State Teachers Retirement System, or NYSTRS for short, was established by the New York State Legislature in 1921.
-NYSTRS is currently the second largest of eight public retirement systems in the state of New York and is one of the top 10 largest public funds in the United States based on the size of its portfolios and total membership.
-The firm provides its services to public school teachers and administrators within the state, providing benefits for its eligible retirees.
-NYSTRS utilizes a defined benefit plan that provides retirement, death, and disability benefits based on age, earnings, service credit, and a membership tier that is split up into six levels based on when the members joined with the most recent tier consisting of members who joined after April in 2012.
-The company invests its assets with a long term perspective in mind, continuously reviewing asset allocations to make sure that they fit within the company’s appropriated level of risk.
-NSTRS has diversified its asset investments in various classes such as equities, fixed income, and real estate in order to control risks and follow set policy guidelines.
-The domestic equity portfolio is 95% passively managed by in house staff with the remaining actively managed by external managers.
-The International equities portfolio is entirely managed entirely, split into &5% passively and 25% actively manager.
-The contributions that come from employers is taken as a uniform percentage of member payroll and is the same for members at all tiers, constructed through the estimates of future salaries and projected benefit payments based on rate of return on assets, rate of salary growth, mortality rate for its active, retired, and disabled members, and the rates of retirement, disability, and withdrawal.
-As of 2014, the company had over 270,000 total members with the majority being female.
-NYSTRS had 150,000 retired members and over 5,500 total beneficiaries with total net assets available for pension benefits totaling over $108 billion.
+The New York State Common Retirement Fund is a privately owned pension fund that was founded in 1983.
+It is currently the third largest pension fund in the United States with over $175 billion in audited net assets held.
+The fund has over one million members, retirees, and beneficiaries with over 3000 government employers.
+In 2014, almost $10 billion was paid out in benefits to retirees.
+The majority of funds are invested in domestic equities, making up over a third of its total funds.
+The rest are split into core fixed income, which makes up almost a quarter of total investments, non-U.S. equities, private equity, and real estate, among others, in order of decreasing fund allocation.
+The New York State Common Retirement Fund, also known as the New York State and Local Retirement System (NYSLRS), utilizes two different systems, although they are controlled and managed by the same staff members: the Employees’ Retirement System (ERS) and the Police and Fire Retirement System (PFRS).
+The former provides services and disability retirement benefits (including death benefits) to participating employees in public non-teaching positions exclusively in New York City.
+The latter provides the same services and benefits to police officers and firefighters under public employers in New York City.
+The ERS is the larger of the two systems with over 600 thousand members while the PFRS is the smaller of the two and has roughly over a third of a hundred thousand members.
+The rest of the members are made out of pensioners and beneficiaries.
+The administrative head of the fund is the New York State Comptroller, Thomas DiNapoli, who acts as the sole trustee of the Common Retirement fund, overseeing 346 benefit programs offered by the NYSLRS.
+Since taking officer, DiNapoli has made “high investment returns a priority and established greater transparency and accountability.”

-As of the latest 13F report, the guru’s equity portfolio contained 1604 stocks valued at a total of $40.69Bil.
+As of the latest 13F report, the guru’s equity portfolio contained 3232 stocks valued at a total of $72.96Bil.
 The top holdings were

-According to GuruFocus data, these were NEW YORK STATE TEACHERS RETIREMENT SYSTEM’s top five trades of the quarter.
+According to GuruFocus data, these were NEW YORK STATE COMMON RETIREMENT FUND’s top five trades of the quarter.

+NEW YORK STATE COMMON RETIREMENT FUND reduced their investment in NAS:MSFT by 1,145,679 shares.
+The trade had a 0.38% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $264.05.

 Apple Inc

-NEW YORK STATE TEACHERS RETIREMENT SYSTEM reduced their investment in NAS:AAPL by 256,044 shares.
-The trade had a 0.09% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $142.91.
+NEW YORK STATE COMMON RETIREMENT FUND reduced their investment in NAS:AAPL by 1,252,813 shares.
+The trade had a 0.22% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $156.95.

 GuruFocus gives the company a financial strength rating of 6 out of 10 and a profitability rating of 10 out of 10.